|Back to Visas and Citizenship||English I 中文|

 Yes.
 China and Australia have agreed to establish a Work and Holiday (subclass 462) visa arrangement.

-The online system to book an appointment to lodge a Work and Holiday （subclass 462） visa will open on Monday 10 October 2016 at 9:00AM Beijing time.
+The online system to book an appointment to lodge a Work and Holiday （subclass 462） visa will next open for appointments on Monday 13 February 2017 at 9am.
 Once you have successful booked an appointment you will have to attend an AVAC in person to submit your application.

 There is an annual limit of 5000 places for Chinese participants.
 Once this number is reached no further visa applications will be accepted by Australia until the following year.

-The Subclass 462 Work and Holiday visa will allow participants to engage in cultural exchange and tourism.
+The Subclass 462 Work and Holiday visa allows participants to engage in cultural exchange and tourism.